SysManSquad/sysmansquadblogdev/content/posts/2021-02-13-create-a-small-discord-py-bot-to-deploy-a-server.md

 I originally had all of this bundled up in one command.
 It was _really_ fun to issue one command and watch an entire discord server populate, but like all good things - it got too complicated and debugging turned into a pain.

-This next stanza sets up the non-competition roles, along with what color they should appear as, whether the role members should be listed apart from all other server members ('_hoisted_') , server-wide <a href="https://discordapi.com/permissions.html" target="_blank" rel="noreferrer noopener">permissions</a>, etc.
+This next stanza sets up the non-competition roles, along with what color they should appear as, whether the role members should be listed apart from all other server members ('_hoisted_') , server-wide [permissions](https://discordapi.com/permissions.html), etc.

 <div class="wp-block-codemirror-blocks-code-block code-block">
   <pre class="CodeMirror" data-setting="{&quot;mode&quot;:&quot;python&quot;,&quot;mime&quot;:&quot;text/x-python&quot;,&quot;theme&quot;:&quot;monokai&quot;,&quot;lineNumbers&quot;:true,&quot;styleActiveLine&quot;:true,&quot;lineWrapping&quot;:true,&quot;readOnly&quot;:false,&quot;fileName&quot;:&quot;init.py&quot;,&quot;firstLineNumber&quot;:&quot;24&quot;,&quot;language&quot;:&quot;Python&quot;,&quot;modeName&quot;:&quot;python&quot;}">    if message.content.startswith('!staffroles'):